James Loster

-James Loster (January 1, 1894- April 20, 1948) was the stage name for acrobat James "Jimmy" T. Fitzpatrick.
+James Loster (January 1, 1894 – April 20, 1948) was the stage name for acrobat James "Jimmy" T. Fitzpatrick.
 He and his wife performed as James and Bernie Loster.
 Bernie's real name was Florence Cush Fitzpatrick.
-He was active on the vaudeville circuit (B. F. Keith, Keith-Albee) from 1914-1928.
+He was active on the vaudeville circuit (B. F. Keith, Keith-Albee) from 1914 to 1928.

 He was president of the Pittsburgh Branch of the American Guild of Variety Artists (AGVA) and the United Entertainers, Local 921.